Royal Welsh Honorary Awards

 Each year the Royal Welsh Agricultural Society presents a series of honorary awards to people who have given exceptional service to the society, mainly in a voluntary capacity, and in many cases for well over 30 years.

-Yesterday (Monday 18 July) a total of eight honorary awards were presented at an award ceremony on the first day of the Royal Welsh Show.
-The awards included including one honorary life membership, five honorary life governorships and two honorary life vice-presidency.
+Yesterday (Monday 22 July) a mix of honorary life vice-presidency, honorary life governorships and society awards were presented at a ceremony on the first day of the Royal Welsh Show.

 Honorary Life Governorship